 The purpose is to provide support and encouragement in a safe and non-judgemental environment.
 Like the groups, you participated in during treatment you are encouraged to share your feelings and experiences with the group.
 Hearing how others are beginning to conquer their problems one week can give hope and possibly useful ideas to others who are struggling.

-Nightingale Hospital inpatient brochures
+Nightingale Hospital inpatient brochure

-Contact us to receive more information about our inpatient treatment options.
+Please contact us to receive more information about our inpatient treatment options.